ialbert/bio/docs/bio-explain.md

     pip install bio --upgrade

-Then, before the first use the databases need to be build or downloaded.
-If you haven't done so before run this once.
+Then, before the first use, the databases need to be built or downloaded.
+If you haven't done so before, run this once.

     bio --download

-All commands above need to be performed only once.
+All commands above need to run only once.

 ## Database information

 Run:

     bio explain